-Heads of Department are accountable to the Assistant/Deputy Headteacher in the first instance, and through them to the Headteacher.
+Classroom teachers are accountable to their immediate Head of Department or Curriculum Area manager in the first instance, and through them to the Headteacher.

 The Main Purpose of the Post

 To be accountable for raising the standards of teaching, learning and attainment of students taught directly by them in their subject or curriculum area, and for ensuring that each of the five areas identified in Every Child Matters are addressed as appropriate in their teaching.
 The professional duties of all teachers (other than the Headteacher) are set out in the School Teachers Pay and Conditions document and this document is to be read in conjunction with these duties.